iOS 64-bit support is implemented with the scripting backend called IL2CPP. It runs with your C#/UnityScript code.

-IL2CPP is the only scripting backend to support deploying to ARM 64-bit on iOS, and is thus mandatory to deploy to the Apple app-store for releasing new apps.
+IL2CPP is the only scripting backend to support deploying to ARM 64-bit on iOS, and is thus mandatory to deploy to the Apple App Sstore for releasing new apps.

-Pick it in Scripting Backend dropdown in Player Settings.
+Select IL2CPP in the Scripting Backend drop-down menu in Player Settings.

-By default it will build for Universal architecture (including both ARM64 and ARMv7), if needed you might switch to specific architecture in Player Settings.
-There is number of things that should be done before your application is up and running in 64 bits:
+By default it will build for Universal architecture (including both ARM64 and ARMv7); if needed you can switch to specific architecture in Player Settings.
+There are a number of things that should be done before your application is up and running in 64-bits:

 Method not found: 'Default constructor not found...ctor() of System.ComponentModel.Int64Converter'.